 2003 – First Hofbräuhaus Franchise Opened in America

-With now six years since the beer was introduced in the United States, it was now time for a real Hofbräuhaus in the U.S. In the spring of 2003 a brewhaus and beer hall opens in the style of the Munich original in Newport, KY.
+With now six years since the beer was introduced in the United States, it was now time for a real Hofbräuhaus in the U.S. In the April, 2003 a brewhaus and beer hall opens in the style of the Munich original in Newport, KY.

 2003 – Hofbräuhaus at Munich Airport

 A Hofbräuhaus with a difference opens at Munich Airport’s new Terminal 2.
 Run by the Kufflers, a well-known Munich catering family, the glass and steel restaurant has a modern and cosmopolitan look.

 Following a year’s construction, a perfect re-creation of the Munich Hofbräuhaus opens up in January, 2004 across from the Hard Rock Hotel and Casino / next to the legendary Hard Rock Café / in Las Vegas, the world’s leading entertainment capital.

 2005 – Hofbräuhaus of America, LLC Established